 Appropriately enough, in the last few years I have been working on two parallel tracks.
 One the one hand I have invested myself in a research of the senses – from the primary senses to esoteric senses to “invented” senses that address the perceptual mechanisms that we encounter in performance.
 This research is slow, painstaking at times, and while it’s deeply introspective I think I am invested in it because of how it allows me to re-invite wonder into the banality of daily life.
 On the other hand I have been pushing at a performance/improvisational practice of irreverent immediacy that attempts to resist any kind of traditional cognitive thought to action matrix of working.
 I say “attempt” because it’s really a joyful battle to play in the spaces inside of and between thinking, doing, reacting, proposing, interrupting, fucking with and deepening.

-I would like to use the weeklong workshop at Ponderosa to share some of the techniques and ideological underpinnings of these disparate but related practices.
+I would like to use this weeklong workshop to share some of the techniques and ideological underpinnings of these disparate but related practices.
 This will involve a fair amount of immediate improvisational action, longer explorations into some of the senses, and a healthy combination of exhibitionism, introspection and willingness to be bad at something you might want to be good at to find out that you’re always good at things but better when you stop trying so hard.

 background photo by Alex Escalante